dross73/bcrs-dr/README.md

 ### 4. Running the Backend

-Make sure the backend is running at `https://bcrs-dr.onrender.com/api`.
+Ensure the backend is running at `https://bcrs-dr.onrender.com/api`.

 ---

-## 🔒 Authentication
+## Authentication

 **Admin Login Credentials:**